-Note: Data are obtained from averages of the quarterly Labor Force Survey conducted by the PSA; data shown in Table are only for selected years though a longer time series is available from the PSA website.
+Note: Data are obtained from averages of the quarterly Labor Force Survey conducted by the Philippine Statistics Authority (PSA); data shown in table are only for selected years, although a longer time series is available from the PSA website.

 Moreover, the gender gap in farming, forestry, and fishing has now favored women over men.
 However, men, who are working as technicians and associate professionals, clerks, service workers, and shop and market sales workers, are better compensated in the country despite women having the bigger share in employment.